wholebody3d/wholebody3d/README.md

 #### RGB &rarr; 3D: Image to 3D complete whole-body prediction

  - Use RGBto3D_train.json for training and validation.
 It contains 80k image_path, bounding box and 2D keypoints.
- - It uses same sample id as 2Dto3D_train.json, so you can also find 2D keypoints if needed.
+ - It has the same samples from the 2Dto3D_train.json, so you can also access to 2D keypoints if needed.
  - Use RGBto3D_test_img.json for test on leaderboard.
 It contains 20k image_path and bounding box.
-(Test sample of 2D &rarr; 3D and
-I2D &rarr; 3D tasks.)
- - To avoid cheating, the test sample ids are not aligned with previous 2 tasks with some kind of random permutation)
+ - Note that the test sample ids are not aligned with previous 2 tasks.

 ## Evaluation